code-specialist/pypi-poetry-publish/README.md

 - Configurable **Python version**, **Poetry**, and **Poetry Core version**
 - Configurable branch e.g. `main`, `master`, `beta`, etc.

-> :info: If you do not use a custom runner, you may use the builtin functionality `GITHUB_TOKEN` with write permissions as the `ACCESS_TOKEN` as seen in the first example.
+> :information_source: If you do not use a custom runner, you may use the builtin functionality `GITHUB_TOKEN` with write permissions as the `ACCESS_TOKEN` as seen in the first example.
 > See [https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow](https://docs.github.
 > com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow)